-- Ischemic strokes make up the vast majority of strokes (87%).4 - Nearly 2 million brain cells die every minute an ischemic stroke goes untreated.5 For the best possible outcome, a stroke patient needs to receive neuroendovascular stroke surgery, or thrombectomy, within 24 hours.6 Thrombectomy is a minimally invasive procedure that uses catheters to reopen blocked arteries in the brain quickly. - Thrombectomy can be a lifesaving procedure for severe stroke patients. - Stroke costs in the U.S. are currently estimated at about \$46 billion.8 The minimally invasive nature of thrombectomy helps reduce recovery time, getting patients back on their feet so they may live independently and work again. - Patients who receive thrombectomy increase their life expectancy by five years compared to patients who do not receive this specialized treatment.9 - Research shows that when patients are taken to a slightly more distant facility that is better equipped to treat them, rather than simply going to the closest facility, they have been found to undergo the appropriate care more quickly and have less disability at 90 days after their stroke.10 - Like trauma, stroke is time-sensitive and requires first responders to determine stroke severity.
-Unlike trauma, most states do not have requirements for first responders to take severe stroke patients to a facility specially equipped to treat them.
-Do stroke patients deserve less than trauma patients? - Patients who need emergency care deserve the best care possible, whether it is for trauma or stroke.
+- An emergent large vessel occlusion (ELVO) is caused by a blood clot blocking a large vessel and cutting off significant blood flow to the brain. - Ischemic strokes make up the vast majority of strokes (87%).4 - Nearly 2 million brain cells die every minute an ischemic stroke goes untreated.5 For the best possible outcome, a stroke patient needs to receive neuroendovascular stroke surgery, or thrombectomy, within 24 hours.6 Thrombectomy is a minimally invasive procedure that uses catheters to reopen blocked arteries in the brain quickly. - Thrombectomy can be a lifesaving procedure for severe stroke patients.7 - Stroke costs in the U.S. are estimated at more than \$56 billion annually.8 The minimally invasive nature of thrombectomy helps reduce recovery time, getting patients back on their feet so they may live independently and work again. - Patients who receive thrombectomy increase their life expectancy by five years compared to patients who do not receive this specialized treatment.9 - Research shows that when patients are taken to a slightly more distant facility that is better equipped to treat them, rather than simply going to the closest facility, they have been found to undergo the appropriate care more quickly and have less disability at 90 days after their stroke.10 - Unlike trauma, half the states in the country lack updated statewide EMS protocols directing first responders to take critical stroke patients to a Level 1 stroke center equipped to provide lifesaving care. - Patients who need emergency care deserve the best care possible, whether it is for trauma or stroke.